glebbash/carrot-blog/posts/lo/devlog-4.md

 I wanted to make it into a separate DevLog about `deno-ffigen`, but right now I think it fits here nicely.

-Apart from this great invention there is currently no progress on lole-lisp as I was busy extracting deno-ffigen out of it and unhardcoding a lot of LLVM-C related stuff to make it work for sqlite3 and in general.
+Apart from this great invention there is currently no progress on LO as I was busy extracting deno-ffigen out of it and unhardcoding a lot of LLVM-C related stuff to make it work for sqlite3 and in general.